 - 17.2 The Name of the Championship shall be the ISAF Sailing World Championships (the Championships).
-If there is a title sponsor, the title sponsor name may be inserted in the Championships title, as approved by the ISAF Executive Committee. - 17.2.1 The Championships shall be held every two years namely in the year following the Olympic Games and in the year prior to the Olympic Games. - 17.2.2 Only the events and equipment included in the next Olympic Sailing Competition shall be included in the programme of the Championships. - 17.2.3 The Championships shall be the Class World Championship of the equipment as stated in 17.2.2
+If there is a title sponsor, the title sponsor name may be inserted in the Championships title, as approved by the ISAF Executive Committee. - 17.2.1 The Championships shall be held once every four years, two years prior to the Olympic Games.